3.

 7: Estimation of optimal density of profile cascade

-am [m] mean width of blade channel.
-The derivation of the equation is done in Appendix 5.
+am [m] mean width of blade passage.
+The derivation of the equation is shown in Appendix 5.

 Zweifel coefficient